DuendeInexistente/Cirque/ShortStories.md

  "Really?"

- "Always somewhere dark and at night" She rolled her eyes.
+ "Hard to when moonlighting."
+She rolled her eyes.
 "But it's the way things work."

  "Uh."